 How to Plant and Grow Clematis Vines

 Clematis is pronounced klem-a-tis.
-The plant is available in different forms and grow over much of the world.
-Here in the northern hemisphere, most varieties are deciduous vines.
+The plant is available in different forms and grows over much of the world.
+Here in the Northern Hemisphere, most varieties are deciduous vines.
 In other parts of the world, some clematis are evergreen.

 The vines can grow up to 5 to 10 feet a year.
 Mine don't grow this quickly.
 It will depend on the variety that you choose.
 The clematis flowers are 3 to 7 inches in diameter.
 The vine can be covered with the blooms making a breathtaking display.